 - Word: Features poetry, story-telling, and language learning, among others.

-- Global music charts: Features songs that are trending in specific countries, or globally.
-You can also check out the Spotify Charts for the top-played songs on the platform.
+- Global music charts: Features trending songs worldwide.
+You can also check Spotify Charts for the platform’s top songs.

 - Ambient sound playlists: Features non-music tracks for sleep and meditation.